record-it/pesel/README.md

 ### version 0.9.1

+## Depencies
+* VAVR
-## Info
+## Description

 Library pesel provides interface `Pesel` with static methods:
  * static method `of` for creating valid object pesel or error,
  * static method `ofNoError` returning valid object of `ValidPesel` class or special instance INVALID in case of non valid string,
- * static method `both` returning object of one from two class implementing interface `Pesel` - `ValidPesel` or `InvalidPesel` with error.
+ * static method `both` returning object one of two class implementing interface `Pesel` - `ValidPesel` or `InvalidPesel` with error.

  Method `of` takes input string with PESEL and returns `Either` object.
-If the string contains valid PESEL created object is on the right.
+If the string contains valid PESEL, the created object is on the right.
 In case of invalid string, on the left is error as one of `PeselError` enum value.

  Instance methods of Pesel:
  * `getBirthDate` returns Option with LocalDate,